Pidgeot/python-lnp/readme.txt

 Differences
 ===========
-There are a few user-visible differences and enhancements compared to v16:
+There are a few user-visible differences and enhancements compared to v16, such as:

 - Any folder starting with "df" is considered a valid name for the Dwarf Fortress folder.
 This allows a freshly extracted copy to be recognized immediately.
 - If multiple valid DF folders are detected, you will be asked to select the desired instance.
 This allows you to manage multiple installs separately.
 (Similar feature exists in v17.2 by daveralph1234)